Andrea Marcato: Playing career

 Marcato debuted in Super 10 (then first tier of Italy's rugby championships) in 2002 and went on playing for Petrarca until 2005, when he left because of problems with the club's French coach Sauton.
 He then signed a contract with Benetton Treviso where he won the Italian Championship at the first attempt.

-After his first national title the National team's head coach Pierre Berbizier called Marcato in the squad and made his debut against Japan in July 2006: Marcato scored 2 penalties in his test debut.
-That, apart from another test match against Portugal later in October, was the only match Marcato played for the next one and half years.
+After his first national title, the National team's head coach Pierre Berbizier called Marcato into the squad and made his debut against Japan in July 2006: Marcato scored 2 penalties in his test debut.
+That, apart from another test match against Portugal later in October, was the only match Marcato played for the next one and a half years.

 Marcato had a comeback in 2008 when the new head coach Nick Mallett included him in the squad for the Six Nations; in the last match of the tournament against Scotland Marcato scored a drop goal that gave Italy the win 23-20 and prevented the squad from recording a Whitewash.
 Later in June in Córdoba, Argentina, he converted a late try that allowed Italy to get past the Pumas 13–12.

-He also took part to the 2009 Six Nations where he played his 16th and last International match, against France at the Stadio Flaminio in Rome.
+He also took part in the 2009 Six Nations where he played his 16th and last International match, against France at the Stadio Flaminio in Rome.

 Marcato went on playing club rugby for Benetton Treviso until 2010, then returned to Petrarca; in early 2011 he was loaned back to Benetton as replacement in Celtic League; at the end of the 2010–11 season he came back to the Italian championship and signed with Calvisano which had just been promoted to the Eccellenza (the first tier championship).

 Marcato helped Calvisano to become the first Italian club to win the top tier a year after winning promotion from the second division (2012); having won previously 4 titles with Benetton Treviso, the latter was his 5th personal Scudetto.

-In 2013 he returned to the club of his birthplace, Petrarca Padua, where he ended his career as a player in 2017.
+In 2013, he returned to the club of his birthplace, Petrarca Padua, where he ended his career as a player in 2017.